gustavcaves/restaurant/README.md

 [Index](#Index)

-- conda create -n py392_apipelis python
-- activate : $ conda activate py392_apipelis
-- deactivate : $ conda deactivate
+- pipenv shell for activate the enviroment

 # Start a Project in Django